Healthy hair in every season: beauty from the inside out.

 Zeolite

-• Detoxifying scalp pack: Mix zeolite powder with water to form a paste and apply it to the scalp.
-Leave it on for 10-15 minutes, then rinse thoroughly with warm water.
-The water should not be too hot.
-Lukewarm water is always better than hot water.
+• Detoxifying scalp mask: Mix zeolite powder with water to form a paste and apply it to the scalp.
+After 10-15 minutes, rinse thoroughly with warm water.
+The water should not be too hot; lukewarm water is always better than hot water.

-• Hair conditioner: A rinse made from zeolite powder and water helps detoxify hair and remove residue.
-You can also add a dash of apple cider vinegar to close the cuticle and promote extra shine.
-Don't worry, the typical and sometimes quite strong apple cider vinegar smell will dissipate once your hair dries.
+• Hair rinse: A rinse made from zeolite powder and water helps detoxify the hair and remove residue.
+You can add a splash of apple cider vinegar to close the hair cuticle and promote extra shine.
+Don't worry, the typical, and sometimes quite strong, apple cider vinegar smell will disappear after your hair dries.

 Healing clay

 • Cleansing hair scrub: Healing clay mixed with water and a few drops of essential oil makes an excellent gentle scalp scrub.
-When choosing an essential oil, make sure it's allergen-free.
+When choosing an essential oil, make sure it doesn't contain any allergens.
 Anything made from citrus fruits, for example, can potentially trigger allergic reactions.
-Lavender, for example, is mild and soothing.
+Lavender, for instance, is mild and calming.

 • Deep cleansing shampoo: Healing clay can be mixed into your regular shampoo to increase its cleansing power.
-It acts like a sponge or magnet for dirt, sweeping it away when rinsed out.
+It acts like a sponge or magnet for dirt and carries it away when rinsed.

 Natural hair care recipes